 The state-of-the-art in economic policy planning is through integrated, assessment models (IAMs).
-Such models represent the economy as a discrete set of centrally-planned regions where decision makers acting with perfect (or near-perfect) foresight within a perfectly well-behaved (equilibrium-seeking) market.
+Such models represent the economy as discrete regions where decision makers act with perfect (or near-perfect) foresight within a perfectly well-behaved (equilibrium-seeking) market.
 Connection of the economy to the environment as essentially a one-way street.
 Economic activity impacts natural systems which then adapt/change in response.
 The loop is barely closed by modeling the impact of a changing environment upon economic activity, except as the cost of GHG abatement (climate change being the most common use of IAMs) should society choose to pay such costs.
 This is not surprising for a two primary reasons: (1) models of economic growth pay little attention to factors other than labor, (built) capital, and (endogenously determined) technological innovation, i.e. the only determinants of economic growth are human-induced and predicated on the (implicit) assumption that sufficient resources will always be available; and (2) the overwhelming majority of economic value that flows through the economy are independent of (currently) living natural systems (e.g. fossil fuels, metals) which change only slowly over long time periods.
 Essentially, society forgot that our existence is dependent upon natural systems and could assume a static worldview.

 In actual fact, we are depleting these resources.
 Economic models assume that substitution will solve this issue (thanks to technological innovation).
 However, dynamics within the human system lead to specialization and technological lock-in (increased complexity, decreased adaptability/resilience) that constrains options for substitution.
 Furthermore, some resources (energy) cannot be substituted.